amber-lang/amber-docs/docs/0.5.0-alpha/basic_syntax/loops.md

-Amber supports two types of loop:
+Amber supports three types of loop:
 - **Infinite** loop that can only be broken with a `break` keyword
 - **Iterator** loop that iterates over an array
+- **While** loop that runs as long as a condition is true

 Within loops, the `break` and `continue` keywords can be used to control the flow of execution effectively.